 Policy Options SA Objective Impact Mitigation required?
 Option 1 1.
-New homes in sustainable locations. ?- Housing would need to be 2.
-Standard of public open space, leisure and recreation facilities. / provided elsewhere.
-Continued decline and los
+New homes in sustainable locations. ?- Housing would need to be Standard of public open space, leisure and recreation facilities. / provided elsewhere.
+Continued decline and loss

-Do not include a 3.
-Steer to areas of lower flood risk. / of historic buildings could designation in the plan.
-4. Historic and significant buildings. - not be mitigated against.
+Do not include a designation in the plan.
+3. Steer to areas of lower flood risk. / of historic buildings could 4.
+Historic and significant buildings. - not be mitigated against.
 5. Landscape value and open space.
 Biodiversity. ?- 6.
 Improve the local infrastructure. / 7.
-New and existing businesses/tourism enterprises. / Commentary: Leaving this site will lead to its continued into an eyesore in the landscape and losi - · · Option 2 1.
+New and existing businesses/tourism enterprises. / Commentary: Leaving this site will lead to its continued into an eyesore in the landscape and losi • Option 2 1.
 New homes in sustainable locations. ?- Housing would need to be Designate the site as a Parish Heritage Asset 2.
 Standard of public open space, leisure and recreation facilities. / provided elsewhere.
-10000 3.
-Steer to areas of lower flood risk. / 4.
+3. Steer to areas of lower flood risk. / 4.
 Historic and significant buildings. + 5.
 Landscape value and open space.
 Biodiversity. ?+ 6.
 Improve the local infrastructure. / 7.
-New and existing businesses/tourism enterprises. / Commentary: By designating it as a Parish Heritage Ass however there is no guarantee that this it would only apply if a planning applicati that the designation would have a greate 4 and a possible positive on 5. designatio on would have any effect as submitted.
+New and existing businesses/tourism enterprises. / Commentary: By designating it as a Parish Heritage Ass however there is no guarantee that this it would only apply if a planning applicati that the designation would have a greate 4 and a possible positive on 5. designation on would have any effect as submitted.
 It is considered Option 3 1.
 New homes in sustainable locations. ?+ No mitigation required.
 Designate as Parish Heritage Asset and allocate for 2.
 Standard of public open space, leisure and recreation facilities. / housing.
 3. Steer to areas of lower flood risk. + 4.
 Historic and significant buildings. + 5.
 Landscape value and open space.
 Biodiversity. + 6.
 Improve the local infrastructure. + 7.
-New and existing businesses/tourism enterprises. / Commentary: The site is considered to be relatively sus possible positive at this time due to its sl The site is not in a flood risk area and the protects and respects the historic fabric restored, albeit in a different use.
-The sit infrastructure in terms of a new footpath ight remo e combina will ensur e may als teness from East Lavant.
-Ition of development that e that the heritage is o lead to improved
+New and existing businesses/tourism enterprises. / Commentary: The site is considered to be relatively sustainable although has only scored a possible positive at this time due to its slight remoteness from East Lavant.
+The site is not in a flood risk area and the combination of development that protects and respects the historic fabric will ensure that the heritage is restored, albeit in a different use.
+The site may also lead to improved infrastructure in terms of a new footpath to East Lavant.